Surface Coverage Dynamics for Reversible Dissociative Adsorption on Finite Linear Lattices: Finite-Size Effects: Even Odd

-Before investigating various behaviors of $\bar{\theta}_{2m}$ and $\bar{\theta}_{2m+1}$ in Eq.~\eqref{thetaeq_evenodd}, we note that these analytic results can be derived by observing that detailed balance is satisfied in the Markov chain system.
-For any pair of configurations $\alpha$ (with $2l$ atoms) and $\beta$ (with $2l+2$ atoms) which are connected by a certain pair of adsorption and desorption events, their equilibrium probabilities $p_\alpha^*$ and $p_\beta^*$ satisfy $\ra p_\alpha^* = \rd p_\beta^*$, and equivalently, $p_\beta/p_\alpha=1/k$.
+Before investigating various behaviors of $\bar{\theta}_{2m}$ and $\bar{\theta}_{2m+1}$ in Eq.~\eqref{thetaeq_evenodd}, we note that these analytic results can be actually derived by observing that detailed balance is satisfied in the continuous-time Markov chain system.
+For any pair of configurations $\alpha$ (with $2l$ atoms) and $\beta$ (with $2l+2$ atoms) that are connected by a certain pair of adsorption and desorption events, their equilibrium probabilities $q_\alpha^*$ and $q_\beta^*$ satisfy $\ra q_\alpha^* = \rd q_\beta^*$, and equivalently, $q_\beta^*/q_\alpha^*=1/k$.
 This implies that the equilibrium probability of a configuration depends on the number of adsorbed atoms and is proportional to $k^{-l}$ if there are $2l$ atoms in the configuration.
-Hence, the equilibrium probability of the aggregate state $i$ can be written as
+Hence, the equilibrium probability of the aggregated state $i$ can be written as